Tommy Hilfiger, Zendaya rock Harlem's Apollo Theater for N.Y Fashion Week

-NEW YORK, Sept 8 (Reuters) - In one of the most anticipated New York Fashion Week runway events this season, American designer Tommy Hilfiger unveiled his latest ready-to-wear looks on Sunday in a collaboration with actress Zendaya at the Apollo Theater in Harlem.
+NEW YORK (Reuters) - In one of the most anticipated New York Fashion Week runway events this season, American designer Tommy Hilfiger unveiled his latest ready-to-wear looks on Sunday in a collaboration with actress Zendaya at the Apollo Theater in Harlem.

 The ‘70s-inspired show - dubbed “TommyNow” - rolled out the “TommyxZendaya” fall 2019 collection, Hilfiger’s second joint effort with the 23-year-old American singer and “Euphoria” star.